Alumsdesigns/davinaleilaniblooms/README.md

 Google Chrome (Developer Tools): Extensive testing and debugging were performed using Chrome's built-in developer tools.
 Mozilla Firefox (Developer Tools): Cross-browser compatibility was verified, with Firefox's developer tools used for specific debugging.
 Apple Safari (Developer Tools): Tested on macOS to ensure proper rendering and functionality on WebKit-based browsers.

+### reults from W3C CSS Validator as per image

+No css errors see image [W3C CSS Validator Testing](#css-no-errors-w3s-validator.png)

+Contact and home report trailing white space however my formatter keets adding them back in, I will continue to work on this.

+### reults from W3C CSS Validator as per image
+css-no-errors-w3s-validator

 ### Manual User Testing Table